fruiz500/VideoSkip-extension/README.md

 There's also a promotional page at https://videoskip.weebly.com

 The VideoSkip Exchange, where users can get and contribute skip files for popular feature films, is live at https://videoskip.org/exchange

+Beginning with version 0.2, VideoSkip uses localization to support multiple languages.
+We begin with English and Spanish, but we need your help to add other languages.
+Just do it and send me a pull request.